Skip to content

 What (trout you can expect to catch):

 In our opinion, Great Smoky Mountains National Park’s main fly fishing attraction is its native Appalachian brook trout.
 This is the only native species of trout in the park or the Southeastern United States, for that matter.
 Although they are technically not a trout, rather a member of the char family of fish, they are called trout in the world of fly-fishing.
 Wild, stream-bred rainbow and brown trout also thrive in the park’s numerous streams and are the most sought after species in the park.
 If you come to Smoky Mountains expecting to catch trophy rainbows, you may end up disappointed.
 We suggest you try Alaska for trophy rainbows.
 There are some very large brown trout in the Smokies.
 If you are only interested in catching large fish, then you may be wise to select a saltwater fishing destination and take up shark fishing.
-With the exception of some large may think that the small size is a product of the freestone streams in the Eastern United States where there aren’t any stocked trout, only wild fish, then they found small trout are typical of any eastern headwater mountain stream.
+With the exception of some large may think that the small size is a product of the freestone streams in the Eastern United States where there aren’t any stocked trout, only wild fish, then they found small trout are typical of any eastern headwaters mountain stream.
 In fact, if they have fished the headwaters of most western streams, those in the Rocky Mountains and those in the Cascades, they would have found that the average trout are on the small side.
 One reason is the pH of the water.

 When (is the best time to catch trout in the park?)